 The Kalemegdan fortress, holding a fatally strategic position, stands in silent vigil where the rivers Sava and Danube meet.
-Since the fortress looked white from the river, the city was once given the name Belgrade – meaning white city.
+Since the fortress looked white from the river, the city was once given the name Belgrade – meaning “white city”.
 According to legend, the grave of Attila lies under the fortress.

 But beneath this past of stone and sorrow, there are more layers to the city.

-Strolling down fashionable street Knez Mihailova feels like walking through any large city in Italy or France, with designer boutiques located in beautiful buildings.
-The infamous Splavs, party boats, are lining up along the Sava river.
-In cavernous halls the young and beautiful dance the night away with DJs and loud crap music.
+The nightlife is notorious and the infamous Splavs, party boats, are lining up along the Sava river.
+In cavernous halls the young and beautiful dance the night away with DJs playing loud crap music.

 The times are changing, even here.